 Levi walked out of his booth.
 It had been a profitable day collecting the tolls.
 Even some merchants of the town had paid their tributes at his office.
 He turned the corner onto the beaten path that led to the sea.
 The small area of sparse grass to his right was barely green, but it was welcome color to Levi, as were the red blooms of the shrubs that ringed the grassy knoll.
 A couple of palm trees stood as majestic guards of this god-forsaken town.
 There, at the top of the slope he saw the sun glinting off the Sea of Galilee, making the water sparkle as if it were full of diamonds.
 There were certainly no diamonds here, Levi thought, as he walked down the sloped, winding path beside the walls of black basalt.
 The whole town was built with the dark sea rocks, but it certainly did not sparkle like the sea.

-He raised his hand and wave at Rueben, who was coming out of the weaver’s shop where Elise would be weaving fabric for tunics.
+He raised his hand and waved at Rueben, who was coming out of the weaver’s shop where Elise would be weaving fabric for tunics.
 As soon as Rueben saw Levi, the smile vanished from his face and he turned his head away.

 Levi sighed and continued down the path and stopped where it leveled out in front of Samuel’s door.
 He raised his knuckles to knock on the splintered wood and heard the familiar clap of the centurion’s hobnailed leather soles marching on the hard-packed road just beyond him.
 Although he was sure he need not fear the Roman molesting one of their tax-collectors, Levi looked around for any place to duck into.
 He turned his head slightly toward the hulk a few yards further down the path.
 He saw another man step from one of the shops and walk in front of the centurion.
 Levi shook his head with pity at such unfortunate timing.
 The hulk threw down his pack at the man’s feet.
 The man actually smiled at the hulk then bent over and heaved the pack onto his back.
 The two headed quickly toward Levi who was a statue at Samuel’s door with his hand still raised as if in some kind of salute.
 As they passed, Levi saw the man talking to the Roman.
 Why would he talk to the soldier?
 Was he crazy?